HONOURABLE MARGARET NORRIE MCCAIN

 Hon.
 Margaret Norrie McCain

-Eight years later, in 2007, Fraser and I were joined by Dr. Stuart Shanker to produce Early Years Study 2: Putting Science Into Action.
+Eight years later, in 2007, Fraser and I were joined by Dr. Stuart Shanker to produce Early Years Study 2: Putting Science into Action.
 It showed how early education could expand by building on public education.
-Ontario stepped up, and with the lessons learned from Toronto First Duty (Corter, et al, 2012), created play-based, full-day kindergarten for all four- and five-year-old children.
+Ontario stepped up and implemented play-based, full-day kindergarten for all 4- and 5-year-old children using the lessons learned from Toronto First Duty.
 Other jurisdictions followed suit to expand early education within their schools.

-In 2011, Early Years Study 3: Making Decision, Taking Action launched a new monitoring tool – the Early Childhood Education Report (ECER) developed by our co-author, Kerry McCuaig at the Atkinson Centre at the University of Toronto and our Foundation’s program director, Jane Bertrand.
-In assessing provincial and territorial ECE 2 systems, they found that despite improvements, Canada lagged far behind most wealthy countries in offering ECE.
-Now produced every three years, the ECER is used by governments to inform policy and spending decisions.
+In 2011, Early Years Study 3: Making Decisions, Taking Action launched a new monitoring tool, the Early Childhood Education Report (ECER).
+Developed by Kerry McCuaig, Atkinson Centre at the University of Toronto, and our Foundation’s program director, Jane Bertrand, the tool assesses provincial and territorial ECE systems.
+They found that despite improvements, Canada lagged far behind most wealthy countries in offering early childhood education.
+Now produced every three years, governments use the ECER to inform policy and spending decisions.

-All three studies gathered evidence documenting the benefits of ECE for children, families, and communities.
-They describe how ECE:
+All three studies gathered evidence documenting the benefits of early education for children, families, and communities, including:

-- Lifts children and their families out of poverty and social exclusion
+- Lifting children and their families out of poverty and social exclusion

-- Fosters female labour force participation and gender equity
+- Fostering female labour force participation and gender equity

-- Develops a more literate and skilled workforce
+- Developing a more literate and skilled workforce

-Most important, ECE gives children a space where play and friendships flourish, making for happier, healthier childhoods.
-Still, only one in two Canadian children between the ages of 2- and 4-years old can access the opportunities that ECE offers.
+Most important, early education gives children a space where play and friendships flourish, making for happier, healthier childhoods.
+Still, only one in two Canadian children aged 5 years and younger can access the opportunities offered by early education.

 Early Years Study 4 calls on governments to offer early education to all preschool-aged children.
 The concept replaces outdated notions of daycare.
-Instead of “a place kids go while mom works”, today’s ECE provides a first tier of education that is as important — if not more so — than those that follow.
+Instead of “a place kids go while mom works”, today’s early childhood education provides a first tier of education that is as important as those that follow.

-Early childhood education for all will require senior governments to make new investments, devoting an additional $8-billion in total to annual budgets.
+Moving towards early childhood education for all will require senior governments to make new investments devoting an additional $8 billion in total to annual budgets.
 Quality early education will also need concerted attention to ensure equitable access and a qualified and resourced workforce.
-Although the payoffs are priceless, economists have done the math, finding returns of up to $6 for every dollar spent.
+Although the payoffs are priceless, economists have done the math finding returns of up to $6 for every dollar spent.
 The benefits are large, as are the costs of inaction.
 We cannot afford to squander the untold talents of another generation.
 When Canadian children thrive, Canada thrives.

 Dr. Fraser Mustard (1927 – 2011)